aparedesum/frontend-nanodegree-mobile-portfolio/README.md

 ####Part 1: How to run the project

-Some useful tips to help you get started:

 1. Check out the repository
 1. To inspect the site on your phone, you can run a local server